394 Battery Equivalents and Replacements: LR936, SR936, SR936W, SR936SW, AG9, SG9, LR45, SR45 Batteries

 394/380, LR936, SR936 Batteries Safety Issues

-As with all similar small batteries, 394/380, LR936, SR936 should be kept away from kids and pets - batteries are small, shiny objects that are small enough to be swallowed.
+As with all similar small batteries, 394/380, LR936, and SR936 should be kept away from kids and pets - batteries are small, shiny objects that are small enough to be swallowed.

 Although modern 394/380, LR936, SR936 batteries feature 0% of mercury and other heavy metals (cadmium, lead, etc.) and as such, they are not poisonous, button/coin cell batteries when swallowed can cause electrolytic reactions creating chemical burns inside human/pet body.